Pastedko/cardWebsite/README.md

 - run "ng serve" in cmd to run the front-end
 - run "node index" in cmd to start the server

-# Rules to belot (without the made adjusments) - https://belot.bg/en/rules-belot/
+# Rules to belot:
+(without the made adjusments) - https://belot.bg/en/rules-belot/

 # Creator: Teodor Kovachev